joebmt/allpairs/Readme.md

 ## What Problem Does allpairs Solve?
 The [allpairspy](https://github.com/thombashi/allpairspy) library gives a very useful library for creating All-pairs combinations.
 This program extends the library by creating a command line utility to use the library by simply calling the utility with an input datafile for the label and parameters.
 This allows one to simply generate allpairs combinations without knowing how to code in python.
-The user just defines an input file for the labels and parameters in json, yml, or python format and calls the utility with the datafile as an argument to generate the combinations.
+The user just defines an input file for the labels and parameters in `json`, `yml`, or `python` format and calls the utility with the datafile as an argument to generate the combinations.
 See the *Usage* section below on how to run.

 ## Description